SA’s Growth Pipeline May Reshape The Future Of Mid-Tier Builders

 South Australia does not appear to lack capable contractors.

-However, the next phase of growth may increasingly require more enterprises capable of participating beyond traditional construction delivery alone.
+However, the next phase of growth may require more enterprises capable of participating beyond traditional construction delivery alone.

 The state’s future housing and infrastructure requirements may not simply depend on who can build projects.
+Over time, the ability to coordinate capital, delivery capability and strategic partnerships may play a greater role in shaping overall market capacity.

 This is where structural change may begin emerging across parts of the contractor ecosystem itself.

-Mid-Tier Builders May Become Central To SA’s Next Development Phase
+Mid-Tier Builders May Become Central to SA’s Next Development Phase

 Many mid-tier contractors are already moving in this direction.